 Who Is God in Your Life?

-Ask most people if they believe in God… and they’ll tell you “yes”.
+Ask most people if they believe in God… and of course they will tell you “yes”.

 As of 2000, approximately 53% of the world’s population identifies with one of the three Abrahamic religions (33% Christian, 20% Islam, <1% Judaism), 6% with Buddhism, 13% with Hinduism, 6% with traditional Chinese religion, 7% with various other religions, and less than 15% as non-religious.
 Most of these religious beliefs involve a god or gods.
 [National Geographic Family Reference Atlas of the World p.
 49]